 , and his frequent collaborations with Larry Niven

 .
-The largest part of his output as an SF writer is the sprawling and influential CoDominium
+The largest part of his output as an SF writer was the sprawling and influential CoDominium

-series, but he has written a great deal more, including the novelization
+series, but he had written a great deal more, including the novelization

 of Escape from the Planet of the Apes

 As a journalist, he had a regular column in Byte Magazine

 called "Chaos Manor", where he regularly reviewed and commented on both hardware and software from the perspective of an ordinary user.
 "Views from Chaos Manor" is now the name of his blog (although he dislikes the term "blog").